The Junior League is committed to exploring new opportunities that expand its community outreach through Community Assistance Grants.

 Community Assistance Grants are funded, in part, by the Barbara and Roy Adams Endowed Community Grant Fund held by the Junior League of Houston Foundation.
 This endowed fund was made possible through a generous estate gift from Barbara Beardmore Adams (1940 – 2014), a Junior League member from 1982 – 2014.
 The 2019 – 2020 fiscal year was the inaugural year of distribution for this endowed fund that focuses on children’s health and well-being initiatives and literacy/education enrichment.

 The focus areas for the 2023 – 2024 Community Assistance Grants are listed below:

 Please note that The Junior League of Houston, Inc. has implemented a two-step application process.

-Part One of the application was the submission of a Letter of Intent (LOI) and was due at 11:59 p.m. on Tuesday, June 1, 2021.
+Part One of the application is the submission of a Letter of Intent (LOI) and was due on Thursday, June 1, 2023.

-If you have any questions, please contact the Community Assistance Chairman at 713.871.6695 or firstname.lastname@example.org.
+If you have any questions, please contact Sydney Goss, Community Assistance Chair at 713.871.6695 or firstname.lastname@example.org.

 Please note, applications for emergency funds can be submitted on an on-going basis.